 Shared homerooms, libraries (for group and individual use, for example, drop-in study time, etc.) and computer/technology labs, are permitted.
 Use of lockers/cubbies is permitted.
-When different cohorts interact in shared indoor spaces, masking and as much distancing as possible should be maintained between cohorts.
+In shared indoor spaces, masking and as much distancing as possible should be maintained.